-If you need to move to a different sized property or to another area, you will need to market your home for sale through Moat's Resales team for a period of one to two months, depending on your lease.
+If you need to move to a different sized property or to another area, you will need to market your home for sale through Moat's Resales team for a period of 4 weeks, depending on your lease.
 Information about resales is available in the 'I'm a customer' section on our website moat.co.uk.